gediyaprayag/gediyaprayag/README.md

 - 👋 Hi, I’m @gediyaprayag
 - 👀 I’m interested in Mobile App Development
-- 🌱 I’m currently learning SwiftUI
+- 🌱 I have great experience with Swift and SwiftUI
-- 💞️ I’m looking to collaborate on some iOS (Swift/SwiftUI) projects
+- 💞️ I’m looking to collaborate on some iOS projects
-- 📫 How to reach me at prayaggediya60@gmail.com
+- 📫 How to reach me at prayag.work60@gmail.com

 <!---
 gediyaprayag/gediyaprayag is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.